7 Ways To Identify A Fake Job Vacancy

 4. The e-mail is unprofessional

+Legitimate companies usually have their company domain email, e.g., info@fabwoman.ng.
 If you get a message from a company using the general email ending in @gmail.com, that’s a sign that it is a fake job.

-Also, pay attention to the content of the e-mail for obvious grammatical and spelling errors.
+Furthermore, pay attention to the content of the e-mail for obvious grammatical and spelling errors.

 5. You are told to pay an amount of money

-The only exceptions here are if you are working with a career recruiter and even, in this case, recruiters get their money only after you have been hired.
+The only exceptions here are if you are working with a career recruiter, and even in this case, recruiters get their money only after you have been hired.

 6. The offer is too good to be true